-Interview - Candidates seeking admission into the ATEP are given a formal interview conducted by the athletic training faculty, in May of each year.
+Interview - Candidates seeking admission to the ATEP are given a formal interview conducted by the athletic training faculty, in May of each year.
 Each evaluator uses a standardized form, worth 100 points.
-At the end of the interview process the score for each candidate is totaled and then divided by the number of evaluators to get an overall interview score.
-The student with the best average interview score receives a score of (1), next highest is given a score of (2) and so on until everyone has a score.
-This number is then multiplied by two (i.e. $1 \times 2 = 2$ , $2 \times 2 = 4$ , etc...).
-We weight this criterion more heavily than others because we believe the Interview is a very good predictor for success in our program.
+At the end of the interview process the score for each candidate is totaled and then divided by the number of evaluators to get an average interview score.
+The student with the best average interview score receives a score of (1), next highest is given a score of (2), and so on, until everyone has a score.
+This score is then multiplied by a weighting factor of 2 (i.e. $1 \times 2 = 2$ . $2 \times 2 = 4$ , etc.).
+We weight this criterion more heavily than others because we believe the Interview is a very good predictor for success in our program

-Essay - The Essay criteria is scored using the same method as used for Letters of Recommendation.
+Essay - The essay is scored using the same method as was described for Letters of Recommendation

-Clinical Evaluations - Students are required to complete a series of four clinical rotations during the interest phase of the program.
-In doing so they are formally evaluated by the Approved Clinical Instructors ("ACI's") at each rotation.
-Clinical performance is critiqued on areas involving both "Skills/Abilities" and "Personal Attributes".
-A Likert scale (0-5) is used in this process.
-The overall evaluation score that combines both "Skills/Abilities" and "Personal Attributes" is averaged across all 4 rotations.
-Higher evaluation scores are best.
-The evaluation scores for each student would be rank ordered from highest to lowest.
-The Clinical Evaluations are scored using the same criteria used with Overall GPA.
+Clinical Evaluations - Students are required to complete a series of clinical rotations to 4 different sites during the interest phase of the program.
+At each site, they are formally evaluated by Approved Clinical Instructors ("ACI's").
+Clinical performance is critiqued on both "Skills/Abilities" and "Personal Attributes" using a Likert scale (0-5).
+The overall evaluation score that combines both Skills/Abilities" and "Personal Attributes" is averaged across all 4 rotations, with higher evaluation scores being better.
+The evaluation scores for each student are rank ordered from highest to lowest.
+The Clinical Evaluations are then scored using the same procedure described for Overall GPA

-Clinical Competency Evaluation and Palpation Checklist - Students are expected to complete the "Clinical Competency Evaluation Checklist" and the "Palpation Checklists" throughout the course of the academic year [September - May].
-A percentage of the total number of possible "ACI check-offs" will be calculated to determine how many competencies were completed (e.g. - 112/156 = 71.8%).
-The percentage scores for each student would be rank ordered from highest to lowest.
-The Clinical Competency Evaluation and Palpation Checklists are scored using the same criteria used with Overall GPA.
+Clinical Competency Evaluation Checklist - Students are expected to complete the "Clinical Competency Evaluation Checklist" during the course of the academic year (September - May).
+A percentage of "ACI check-offs" is calculated by dividing the total number of possible "check-offs," (156), by the number of competencies checked off as having been completed.
+For example, if a student completes 112 competencies, 112/156 = 71.79%.
+The percentage scores for each student are rank ordered from highest to lowest.
+The Clinical Competency Evaluation Checklist criterion is then scored using the same procedure described Evaluation Checklist criterion is then scored using the same procedure described for Overall GPA

-When all the criteria have been scored/ranked, the 8 scores are added together, to make a grand total score.
-The candidate with the lowest (BEST) grand total score is ranked as the first candidate who will be offered admission to the ATEP.
+When all the criteria have been scored, the 8 scores are added together, to make a grand total score.
+The candidate with the lowest grand total score is ranked as the first candidate who will be offered admission to the ATEP

-Acceptance into the ATEP is based upon the stated criteria and the number of available openings in the program.
+Acceptance into the program is based upon the stated criteria and the number of available openings in the program.
 Meeting the minimum admission requirements does not guarantee acceptance into the program.
-Offers of admission into the ATEP are presented on a competitive basis to those individuals who are most qualified.
-Students may apply for admission to the ATEP at the end of the spring semester.
-Acceptance/rejection letters will be mailed to each candidate by July 1 st.
+Offers of admission into the Athletic Training Education Program are presented on a competitive basis to those individuals who are most qualified.
+Students may apply for admission to the program at the end of the spring semester Acceptance/rejection letters will be mailed to each candidate by July 1.

-Students interested in transferring from another institution or from another major at the University of Delaware must meet University of Delaware and College of Health Sciences transfer requirements and complete the same requirements as freshmen in the "Athletic Training Interest - ATI" program.
+Students interested in transferring from another institution or from another major at the University of Delaware must meet University and College of Health and Nursing Sciences transfer requirements and complete the same requirements as freshmen in the "Athletic Training Interest" program